 Discrimination Due to Disability Attorneys in Boise, ID

 Disability discrimination in employment occurs when an employer who is covered by the American with Disabilities Act treats a qualified individual with a disability who is an employee or applicant unfavorably because of that person’s disability.
 This not only includes people who currently have a disability, but also those who have a history of such a disability or who are believed to have a physical or mental impairment that is not transitory and minor.
+If you fit these basic requirements, you may be able to file a disability discrimination lawsuit.

 Disability discrimination can also occur in the form of harassment in the workplace by a supervisor, co-worker, client or customer of the employer.
 Such conduct can include offensive remarks about a person’s disability.
 Although the law does not prohibit simple teasing, offhand comments, or isolated incidents that are not very serious, harassment is illegal when it is so frequent or severe that it creates a hostile or offensive work environment or when it results in an adverse employment decision (such as the victim being fired or demoted).
 If you or a family member has been discriminated against due to a disability, seek legal assistance from a Boise disability attorney at Rossman Law Group.